ONE DAY IN TAKAYAMA, JAPAN

 Lake Ontario

 Next, sit by Lake Ontario for a little bit.
 It’s a nice spot to relax, soak up the sun, and watch the many boats and ships go by.
-Lake Ontario is the smallest of the five Great Lakes in North America by surface (18,960 sq km/7,340 sq miles), and is accessible through parts of Southern Ontario and a part of New York state.
+Lake Ontario is the smallest of the five Great Lakes in North America by surface and is accessible through parts of Southern Ontario and a part of New York state.

-The word “Ontario” was taken from the Huron word OntarĂ’io, which means “great lake”, and the deepest spot of Lake Ontario is at 244 m (802 ft).
+The word “Ontario” comes from the Huron word Ontarí’io, which means “great lake” and the deepest spot of Lake Ontario is at 244 m (802 ft).
 Since 1954, nearly 50 people have completed a swim across Lake Ontario.

 A beautiful lake with blue water and a lots of sail boats.
 There are a few larger boats as well.